shortaj/trigrams/README.md

 # Kata Fourteen: Tom Swift Under Milk Wood

-Write a verbose README.md file that fully describes what the code in that repository is about, how it works, and how it’s been updated.
-Try to keep your code comment-free when submitting.

 This program takes a text file and adds to it a certain number of words using the trigrams algorithm.

 ## Functions